 How to reframe repayment in your bigger financial picture

-Having debt weighing on your shoulders can be overwhelming for new graduates.
+Having debt weighing on your shoulders can be overwhelming for students and graduates.
 It’s no small thing, and it’s not uncommon.
-According to Statistics Canada, 49% of students in 2015 began their financial journeys with an average of at least $15,000 to $30,000 of debt.
+According to Statistics Canada, 49% of students in 2015 began their financial journeys with an average of $15,000 to $30,000 of debt.

 But, Accounting instructor Stacey Cooper says that student debt doesn’t have to weigh you down or hold you back financially.